brandur/sorg/content/nanoglyphs-drafts/022-entropy.md

 ### Newsletters: Dark persistence (#dark-persistence)

-A common thesis is that distributed systems are more robust.
+Distributed systems are more robust.
 A common refrain these days is that if you want information to be durable and last, put it on a blockchain.
-(I'm not so sure about that one myself, but you hear it a lot.)
+(I'm not so sure about that one myself, but you do hear it a lot.)

 Here's one last idea for a dark form of erosion resistance: write a newsletter.
-Even if the original content disappears from the web, there's a reasonable chance that it's recoverable as someone out there still has a copy of it in their mailbox.
+Even if the original content disappears from the web, there's a reasonable chance that it's fully recoverable as someone out there still has a copy of it in their mailbox.

 I'm obsessive about annotating and archiving the newsletters I receive (each is sorted by rule into its own dedicated label), so if my friends' disappeared blogs that I mentioned at the beginning had been newsletter instead of blogs, I'd still have every word of them.